Public Safety – Beaver Volunteer Fire Department

 Business District Authority Members: Mary Anne Peluso, Mike Delmaso, Marlin Erin, Mark O’Leary, Chad Whelpley, Linda Lyden

 The CSC maintains rules and regulations governing the hiring, promoting or personnel matters of Beaver police officers.
 They also provide as a first line appeal for officers should they challenge any disciplinary action imposed by Council on a Beaver police officer.
 The CSC meets as needed.

-Civil Service Commission Members: Midge Sefton – Chairman, Charles Casbourne – Vice Chairman – Jim Todd, Mel Bundy, John Rackley – Solicitor
+Civil Service Commission Members: Midge Sefton – Chairman, Martha Scheidmantel, James Todd, John (Jason) Foster, John Rackley – Solicitor

 The Planning Commission is a seven-member body, appointed by Council, and responsible for short and long-term planning within the Borough.
 The Planning Commission reviews subdivision and land development plans and upon request makes recommendations to the Borough Council concerning issues such as the Borough zoning ordinance.
 The Planning Commission’s monthly public meetings are held in the Borough Building each third Monday of the month at 7:00 pm.

 Trees help make Beaver the special place it is.
 We are proud to have been named a “Tree City USA.” for the past nine years.
 To protect and nurture this valuable resource, Beaver operates a five-person Shade Tree Commission that implements a tree maintenance ordinance.
 Extensive pruning or removal of a tree within the Borough R-O-W requires an application for permit (no charge) from the tree commission.
 After reviewing your application, a Commission member will visit your property, examine the trees, and make a determination.
 The Beaver Shade Tree Commission meets the fourth Monday of each month at 7:00 p.m. in the Municipal Building.